Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Background and Related Work

 On the other hand, visual programming provides visual constructs like conditions to support more flexible no code or low code methods.
 Wu et al.~\cite{wu2022ai} propose a flow-chart like visual programming method to allow users to break down complex tasks into several simple tasks, and rely on a single LLM to do some small tasks and combine the results.
 However, their tool can only work on linear/parallel workflow, and does not support loops, variables and multiple LLM collaborations.
 It is also hard to collaborate with different workers.

 Our AI chain methodology and IDE support the no/low-code development of AI services based on foundation models.
 Our methodology and IDE are fundamentally different from existing no-code AI tools.
-Many no-code AI tools, such as Apple ShortCut, IFTTT~\cite{ifttt}, Zaiper, Microsoft Power APP, and Azure AI Builder, are designed for robotic process automation (RPA), which supports different business scenarios by integrating multiple applications used in a workflow.
-These tools incorporate pre-built AI models to perform data analysis tasks, such as determining email sentiment.
+Many no-code AI tools, such as Apple ShortCut, IFTTT~\cite{ifttt}, Zaiper, Microsoft Power APP, and Azure AI Builder, are designed for robotic process automation (RPA), which means the use of software robots or bots to automate repetitive and rule-based tasks within business processes.
+They supports different business scenarios by integrating multiple applications used in a workflow.
+These tools incorporate pre-built AI models to perform data analysis tasks, such as determining email sentiment to auto sort emails into different folders, forward to specific individual or trigger certain notifications.
 Therefore, these tools focus on utilizing AI services in a no-code way, rather than developing these AI services.
 In contrast, our AI chain IDE aims to support AI service development, which can be embedded into business processes using these RPA tools.